-311 Food 15
+311 Food

-products the establishment of Personal property used in this industry transform livestock and agricultural products into products for intermediate or final consumption.
-The food products manufactured in these establishments are typically sold to wholesalers or retailers for distribution to consumers, but establishments primarily engaged in retailing bakery and candy products made on the premises not for immediate consumption are included.
-Includes equipment such as walk-in coolers , freezers and other refrigeration , grain tanks , bottling and canning equipment in the following industries:
+products f establishn but establ premises property used in this industry transform livestock and agricultural products into intermediate or final consumption.
+The food products manufactured in the ments are typically sold to wholesalers or retailers for distribution to consumers ishments primarily engaged in retailing bakery and candy products made on the not for immediate consumption are included.
+Includes equipment such as walk-included and other refrigeration, grain tanks, bottling and canning equipment in the industries:

 3111 Animal food manufacturing

 3112 Grain and oil seed milling

 3113 Sugar and confectionery product manufacturing

-3114 Fruit and vegetable preserving and specialty food manufacture ring
+3114 Fruit and vegetable preserving and specialty food manufacturing

 31141 Frozen food manufacturing

 31142 Fruit and vegetable canning

 3115 Dairy product manufacturing

 3116 Animal slaughtering and processing

 3117 Seafood product preparation and packaging

 3118 Bakeries and tortilla manufacturing

 311811 Retail bakeries

 311812 Commercial bakeries

 3119 Other food manufacturing, such as honey processing

-Itemized l Equipment
+Itemized Equipment

-Cereal ma Cereal manufacturing
+Cereal ma nufacturing2

 Grain elev Grain elevators, non-farm

 Mechanic Mechanical portion of packing and sorting line equipment 2nd view

-Electronic portion of line equipment 7 10
+Electronic portion of line equipment 1

-312 Beverage e and Tobacco Product Manufacturing 15
+312 Beverage e and Tobacco Product Manufacturing1

-ice manu Personal property used to manufacture beverages and tobacco products.
-Please note that ice manufacturing, while not a beverage, is included with nonalcoholic beverage manufacturing because it uses the same production process as water purification.
+ice manu property used to manufacture beverages and tobacco products.
+Please note the facturing, while not a beverage, is included with nonalcoholic beverage iring because it uses the same production process as water purification.

-7 If electronic component's original cost cannot be separated from other line assets, use 20 years.
+If electronic component's original cost cannot be separated from other line assets, use 20 years.

-312 Beverage and Tobacco Product Manufacturing continuation Manufacturing processes include:
+312 Beverage and Tobacco Product Manufacturing continuation

+Manufacturing processes include:

 31211 Soft drink manufacturing

 31212 Breweries

 31213 Wineries

 31214 Distilleries

 Itemized Equipment

-Cold Storage and Ice-making equipment20
+Cold Storage and Ice-making equipment 20

-313 Textile Mills
+313 Textile Mills 15

-Personal property used in the main processes in this industry which include preparation and spinning of fiber, knitting or weaving of fabric, and the finishing of the textile.
+Personal property used in the main processes in this industry which include preparat and spinning of fiber, knitting or weaving of fabric, and the finishing of the textile. ion

-314 Textile Product15
+314 Textile Product 15

 Personal property used in creation of textile products.
-With a few exceptions, processes used in this industry are generally cut and sew (i.e., purchasing fabric and cutting and sewing to make non-apparel textile products, such as sheets and towels).
+With a few exceptions, process used in this industry are generally cut and sew (i.e., purchasing fabric and cutting a sewing to make non-apparel textile products, such as sheets and towels).

-315 Apparel Manufacturing15
+315 Apparel Manufacturing 15

 Personal property used in the Apparel Manufacturing industry.
-This industry includes a diverse range of establishments manufacturing full lines of ready-to-wear apparel and custom apparel: apparel contractors, performing cutting or sewing operations on materials owned by others; jobbers performing entrepreneurial functions involved in appare manufacture; and tailors, manufacturing custom garments for individual clients.
+This industry includes diverse range of establishments manufacturing full lines of ready-to-wear apparel a custom apparel: apparel contractors, performing cutting or sewing operations on materi owned by others; jobbers performing entrepreneurial functions involved in apparantacture; and tailors, manufacturing custom garments for individual clients. and als

-316 Leather and Allied Product Manufacturing1
+316 Leather and Allied Product Manufacturing 15

-Personal property used to transform hides into leather by tanning or curing and fabricating the leather into products for final consumption.
-It also includes the manufacture of similar products from other materials, including products (except apparel) made from "leather substitutes," such as rubber, plastics, or textiles It includes dyeing or dressing furs.
+Personal property used to transform hides into leather by tanning or curing and fabricat the leather into products for final consumption.
+It also includes the manufacture of sim products from other materials, including products (except apparel) made from "leath substitutes," such as rubber, plastics, or textiles It includes dyeing or dressing furs. ilar

 321 Wood Product Manufacturing 15

-The production processes of the Wood Product Manufacturing sub sector include sawing planing, shaping, laminating, and assembling of wood products starting from logs that are cut into bolts, or lumber that then may be further cut, or shaped by lathes or other shapingtools .
-The lumber or other transformed wood shapes may also be subsequently planed o smoothed, and assembled into finished products, such as wood containers.
+The production processes of the Wood Product Manufacturing sub sector include sawing planing, shaping, laminating, and assembling of wood products starting from logs that a cut into bolts, or lumber that then may be further cut, or shaped by lathes or other shapetools .
+The lumber or other transformed wood shapes may also be subsequently planed smoothed, and assembled into finished products, such as wood containers. are ing